MottainaiCI/docs/docs/general.md

 # General concepts

-Mottainai is composed of 4 piece of software:
+Mottainai is composed of 4 main components:

 - Mottainai Server - central node to dispatch tasks and collect artefacts from build
 - Mottainai CLI - Application to interface with Mottainai Server